 Pros

-- With 3D mammography, the radiologist can more easily see within these individual slices and be assured that it’s normal tissue reducing false positive readings, improving the specificity of the mammogram, and reducing the need for breast biopsies.
+• With 3D mammography, the radiologist can more easily see within these individual slices and be assured there is nothing but normal tissue reducing false positive readings and reducing the need for unnecessary breast biopsies.

 Cons

-- There are additional costs associated with DBT units, including facility accreditation, increased inspections, and more quality control testing.
+• There are additional costs associated with DBT units, including facility accreditation, increased bandwidth requirements, and more quality control testing.

 Cost of DBT